alanakil/PlasticBalancedNetsPackage/README.md

 The code used here to simulate a balanced network is the same as in https://github.com/alanakil/BalancedNetworkPackage.
 Please refer to that Package for more details on how simulations were run along with details about the neuron model, initial connectivity, etc.

-We provide code to run a number of STDP rules: Kohonen, Oja, classical Hebbian, and inhibitory STDP (as in Vogels et al 2011).
+We provide code to simulate balanced networks undergoing a number of STDP rules: Kohonen, Oja, classical Hebbian, and inhibitory STDP (as in Vogels et al 2011).

-In addition to that, we provide code where we run several realizations of a plastic balanced networks with varying:
+In addition to that, we provide code where we run several realizations of plastic balanced networks with varying:

 - Network size.
 To compare with theoretical predictions of rates, covariances, and synaptic weights.